 On December 15, 2013, we also entered into a merger agreement with LSI Corporation, or LSI, a U.S. publicly traded company that designs semiconductors and software that accelerate storage and networking in data centers, mobile networks and client computing.
 The aggregate acquisition consideration payable in the transaction is approximately \$6.6 billion in cash, or \$11.15 in cash per share of LSI common stock.
-Under the merger agreement, we will also assume all unvested LSI stock options and restricted stock units held by continuing employees and service providers.
-All vested LSI stock options and restricted stock units, after giving affect to any acceleration, will be cashed out at the effective time of the merger and any remaining unvested LSI stock options and restricted stock units will be cancelled for no consideration.
+Under the merger agreement, we will also assume all unvested LSI stock options and restricted stock units, after giving affect to any acceleration, will be cashed out at the effective time of the merger and any remaining unvested LSI stock options and restricted stock units will be cancelled for no consideration.